 It’s scary how it adds up.
-And it’s frankly terrifying what I spent it on – £250 on Converse, and £1500 on electronics of various sorts – a new camera body, a tablet for my Mum, a new mobile phone, another new mobile phone to replace the first mobile when I left it on a plane, £70 for a spare mobile when I realised I needed a second handset that wasn’t linked to work…
+And it’s frankly terrifying what I spent it on – £250 on multiple pairs of Converse, and £1500 on electronics of various sorts – a new camera body, a tablet for my Mum, a new mobile phone, another new mobile phone to replace the first mobile when I left it on a plane, £70 for a spare mobile when I realised I needed a second handset that wasn’t linked to work…

 Some of it was fairly random.
 Automated cat feeder – £37.90 (surely it must be cheaper to train cats to open tins).
 Then there was a new guitar and guitar stand, a life jacket, a mug shaped like the Tardis and – why not? – a box of grits.
 As you do.
 Amazon was my go-to store for all sorts of things.

 Somewhere before Christmas, though, I started to wonder if it wasn’t time to wean myself off Amazon.

 I was always slightly uncomfortable with the derisory amount of tax that Amazon gets away with paying in the UK.
 Then I started reading articles about the way Amazon runs its fulfilment centres, the lack of employment rights and benefits – or even contracts.
 I chatted with friends who run independent businesses and they told me about the pressures of trying to compete with Amazon – and the equally tough pressures of selling product through the site.

 And so this made me wonder about spending less on Amazon.

 First, by the time Flea grows up, Amazon could be pretty much selling everything we need.
 That means more fulfilment centres, and fewer real world shops and websites that employ people and pay benefits, and tax, and all that good stuff.
 A healthy, diverse retail economy is important.